cqyates/CoreBay/README.md

 # CoreBay
-Bamazon but with a Better Name
+Bamazon but with a better name, a node.js application with MySQL.